QwenLM/qwen-code-action/README.md

 ## Authentication

-This action requires authentication to both Google services (for Gemini AI) and the GitHub API.
+This action requires authentication to both Google services (for Qwen Code AI) and the GitHub API.

 ### Google Authentication

 Choose the authentication method that best fits your use case:

-1. **Gemini API Key:** The simplest method for projects that don't require Google Cloud integration
+1. **Qwen Code API Key:** The simplest method for projects that don't require Google Cloud integration
 2. **Workload Identity Federation:** The most secure method for authenticating to Google Cloud services

 ### GitHub Authentication

 You can authenticate with GitHub in two ways:

 1. **Default `GITHUB_TOKEN`:** For simpler use cases, the action can use the default `GITHUB_TOKEN` provided by the workflow.
 2. **Custom GitHub App (Recommended):** For the most secure and flexible authentication, we recommend creating a custom GitHub App.

 For detailed setup instructions for both Google and GitHub authentication, go to the